zetaPRIME/sb.StardustSuite/StardustLib/sys/metagui/readme.md

 metagui.itemStacksToCursor(item) -- Returns how many of an item can fit on the cursor, if any.

 metagui.checkShift() -- Only available in events; checks if player is holding shift.

+metagui.checkSync(resync, id) -- Checks if sync succeeded with source entity (or entity id if specified).
+-- If resync specified, clears sync flag and pings entity. metagui.waitSync(resync, id) -- Same as above, but waits until sync flag set.
+Only available in events.
 ```